kentdata/iOS-17-Jailbreak/README.md

 #### How to install Palera1n Virtual

-1. Click the above button, first you need to install Pangu8 App Manager.
+1. Click the above button, first you need to install Xookz app.

-2. Launch Pangu8 App Manager from your iPhone or iPad, download Palera1n Virtual Terminal Jailbreak from jailbreak solutions category.
+2. Launch Xookz app from your iPhone or iPad, download Palera1n Virtual Terminal Jailbreak from Most popular category.

 3. When complete the installation process it will add both terminal & Palera1n IPSW File to your iOS device homescreen.